christinawoo/protein_damage_code/README.md

 2. `scripts/relSESA_distance_calculation.py` (ChimeraX)
 3. `scripts/ramachandran.py` (ChimeraX)
 4. `scripts/json_to_excel.ipynb` (Python)

 The resulting dataset is `cN_cleavage_data.xlsx`.

 Error files generated in the calculation are located in the `errors` folder and are documented in `scripts/fetch_pdb_data.ipynb`, `scripts/relSESA_distance_calculation.py`, and `scripts/ramachandran.py`.

+The AlphaFold predictions were then fed through `scripts/plddt_calc.py` (Python) to calculate the pLDDT of target Asn residues and filtered for pLDDT≥70.

 ## `deamidation`